MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ![Endpoints in Traffic Manager profile](media/solution-deployment-guide-hybrid/image20.png)

-## Set up Application Insights monitoring and alerting
+## Set up Application Insights monitoring and alerting in Azure

 Azure Application Insights lets you monitor your app and send alerts based on conditions you configure.
 Some examples are: the app is unavailable, is experiencing failures, or is showing performance issues.

-You'll use Application Insights metrics to create alerts.
+You'll use Azure Application Insights metrics to create alerts.
 When these alerts trigger, your web app's instance will automatically switch from Azure Stack Hub to Azure to scale out, and then back to Azure Stack Hub to scale in.

 ### Create an alert from metrics

-Go to the resource group for this tutorial and then select the Application Insights instance to open **Application Insights**.
+In the Azure portal, go to the resource group for this tutorial, and select the Application Insights instance to open **Application Insights**.

 ![Application Insights](media/solution-deployment-guide-hybrid/image21.png)